 "Many successful corporations have cumulative voting.
 For example, Pennzoil having cumulative voting defeated Texaco in that famous case.
-Another example, in spite of still having a stagger system of electing directors, Ingersoll-Rand, which has cumulative voting, won two awards.
-In Fortune magazine it was ranked second as 'America's Most Admired Corporation' and the Wall Street Transcript noted 'on almost any criteria used to evaluate management, Ingersoll-Rand excels.'
-We believe Consolidated Edison should follow their example.
+Another example is Ingersoll-Rand, which has cumulative voting and won two awards.
+In Fortune magazine it was ranked second in its industry as 'America's Most Admired Corporations' and Wall Street Transcript noted 'on almost any criteria used to evaluate management, Ingersoll-Rand excels.'
+In 1994 they raised their dividend.
+We believe Consolidated Edison should follow these examples.

 "If you agree, please mark your proxy for this resolution; otherwise it is automatically cast against it, unless you have marked to abstain."